mfrazb/mfrazb/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning with The Odin Project's Fullstack JS path.
+- 🌱 I’m currently learning with The Odin Project's Full Stack JS path.
 - 👯 I’m looking to collaborate on practice and/or open source projects.
 - 🤔 I’m looking for help with reviewing practice projects.